- Length of Treatment:1-2 hours (depending on area)

 - Physical Activity: Resume light activity (treadmill, bike, leg exercises) within 7-10 days; routine workout within 3-6 weeks

-Liposuction is an exceedingly common body sculpting procedure that Dr. Carrie Houssock and Dr. James Vogel perform at our plastic surgery practice.
+Liposuction is an exceedingly common body sculpting procedure that Dr. Carrie Houssock performs at our plastic surgery practice.
 The reason for liposuction’s popularity is quite simple—it is a quick and effective method of eliminating stubborn excess fat from almost any area of the body.
 The majority of patients use liposuction to remove fat deposits that have proven difficult or impossible to lose by means of dieting or exercise.
 Liposuction performed by an experienced plastic surgeon can create smoother, leaner contours for a more proportionate figure.

 To learn more about liposuction we invite you to contact our practice or explore the informative sections provided below: